LuigiBrosNin/Luizo-s-notes/content/Master first year/Intelligenza artificiale.md

 > Notes taken by Luizo ( [@LuigiBrosNin](https://t.me/LuigiBrosNin) on Telegram)

 - Exam info
-	project followed by Gabrielli and Zingaro, easy exam (at least as Gabrielli says) group of 1->4 people, ideally 3, but they're flexible discussion is about the project mainly, and important theory stuff, but not much in depth
+	- project followed by Gabrielli and Zingaro, easy exam (at least as Gabrielli says) group of 1->4 people, ideally 3, but they're flexible
+	- discussion is about the project mainly, and important theory stuff, but not much in depth
+	- Zingaro said there's no discussion and no theory asked, nice

 # Theory
 ## Intro